-6-15-1.
+6-14-1.
 Set Feature (ONFI)

 The Set Feature command is to change the power-on default feature set.
 After sending the Set Feature command (EFh) and following specific feature and then input the P1-P4 parameter data to change the default power-on feature set.
 Once sending the EFh command, the NAND device will remain in the Set Feature mode until next valid command is sent.
+This command is valid only when internal all die are ready.